 5. Do a True Budget

 It sounds like a government budget office tactic, but I encourage you to do a budget that accounts for money you don't spend while on your trip.
-This includes food, lower energy bills, weeknight movies, Netflix or on-demand rentals, suspended paper delivery, etc. This will give you a much more honest cash-flow analysis of how much your trip is going to cost you.
+This includes food, lower energy bills, weeknight movies, Netflix or on-demand rentals, suspended newspaper delivery, etc. This will give you a much more honest cash-flow analysis of how much your trip is going to cost you.
 Don't forget to factor in non-travel costs like boarding for pets and hiring the neighbor kid to mow the lawn; in the end, for plus and minus, you will have a better sense of what the trip actually costs.

 6. Liquidate Directly into a Travel Fund

-Almost everyone I know has a plan to get rid of a ton of stuff on eBay or craigslist, and almost all of them have yet to get to it.
+Almost everyone I know has a plan to get rid of a ton of stuff on eBay or Craigslist, and almost all of them have yet to get to it.
 They need motivation; the decision to put all monies collected directly toward a travel fund can provide just that.
 Once you set up an account of some type per the above, start emptying out your closets of all your extra stuff, and fill up your dedicated travel accounts with the income.
 I recently sold a filing cabinet for $50, a dishwasher for $150, an old "Sports Illustrated" magazine for $37 -- there's a night's stay at a very decent hotel right there.

 Good old-fashioned yard sales seem to be doing better than ever.
 Our annual neighborhood effort generated about three times as much income this year compared to years past.